-Third, the affect component reflects the effect(s) of the representation in working memory on current negative affective state (i.e., more negative representations in WM trigger more negative affect; (Engen & Anderson, 2018; Ruby et al., 2013; Siemer, 2005) Engen & Anderson, 2018; Siemer, 2005).
+Third, the affect component reflects the consequence(s) of the representation in working memory on current negative affective state (i.e., the more negative representations in WM trigger more negative affect; (Engen & Anderson, 2018; Ruby et al., 2013; Siemer, 2005).
 Like the representations in working memory component of the model, affect has phasic influence over likelihoods of selection by biasing selection in favor of affect-congruent internal representations.
-This similarly occurs through spreading activation along a shared associative network between the current affect tone and long-term memory representations (e.g., negative affect increases activation levels of memories associated with negative affective experience) (Eich, 1995; Williams et al., 2007).
+This similarly occurs through spreading activation along a shared associative network between the current affect tone and long-term memory representations (e.g., negative affect increases activation levels of memories associated with negative affective experience) (Eich, 1995; Williams et al., 2007)